New-Jersey-Appleseed/nj-appleseed/README.md

 ![Static Badge](https://img.shields.io/badge/Tailwind-CSS-green)
 ![Static Badge](https://img.shields.io/badge/Blueprint_2025-0078E8)

-The website is live at [endmeddebtnj.org](https://endmeddebtnj.org).
+The website is live at [endmeddebtnj.org](https://endmeddebtnj.org) and its goal is to provide a comprehensive online resource for understanding and managing medical debt in New Jersey.
+It includes a detailed manual, resources, and guides to help individuals navigate the complexities of medical billing, insurance, and debt collection.

 This repository contains the source code for the End Medical Debt New Jersey website, which is built using [Lume](https://lume.land/).
 The website is now largely in maintenance mode, with the primary focus on keeping the manual up to date.

 ## Getting Started